mindspore.ops.unique_consecutive

 • input (Tensor) – The input tensor.

-• return_idx (bool, optional) – Whether to return the index of where the element in the original input maps to the position in the output.
-Default: False .
+• return_inverse (bool, optional) – Whether to also return the indices for where elements in the original input ended up in the returned unique list.
+Default False .

-• return_counts (bool, optional) – Whether to return the counts of each unique element.
-Default: False .
+• return_counts (bool, optional) – Whether to also return the counts for each unique element.
+Default False .

 Returns